SESYNC-ci/sesync-ci.github.io/faq/_posts/2018-01-18-What-is-the-SESYNC-cluster.md

 ---
 title: What is the compute cluster?
 tags:
-- cluster
+ - Cluster
 ---

 SESYNC's computational cluster enables users to run medium-to-large scale analyses by distributing multiple, independent tasks across many computers.
 This setup is ideal for tasks that require applying the same algorithm or a parameter set over independent units in a large data set.

-## Overview of the cluster and scheduler
+## Overview of the cluster and Job Scheduler

 The cluster is a group of 26 virtual machines with a total of 190 cores and 1.65 TB of RAM that is accessible through a scheduler.
 Using two special commands (sbatch and srun), you request the scheduler to allocate one or more compute nodes for a job.